FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

     - Vlan 20 Field
     - Vlan 30 AV (will be 192.168.25.10x)

 The internet IP address is the school/venue assigned IP.
-It is needed for live streaming, recorded match uploading,the Pit Display, the Queueing Display, remote support, etc.
+It is needed for live streaming, pulling in videos from the script, remote support, etc.

 The Field IP address is the FMS assigned IP.
 It is needed for Audience Display.